The Centro offers classes in English, Spanish, Computer and Citizenship. We work with students to determine the most appropriate class level.

 English Classes – 2 nights per week

 Students gain confidence in using English through active participation in small, informal classes.
+There are 4 levels:

-English 1 is a basic introduction to the language.
+English Level 1 is a basic introduction to the language.
 Students will learn to ask and answer simple questions and carry on simple conversations on topics such as family, home, food, health and jobs.
 Through interactive dialogues, games and chants, they will practice simple sentence structure using present verb tenses.

-English 2 is for students who can speak and understand simple spoken English.
+English Level 2 is for students who can speak and understand simple spoken English.
 Students will expand their vocabularies and learn to use past and future tenses, as well as present tenses.
 Students will participate in conversations, songs, and games and will enhance their skills in reading and writing English.
 Lessons focus on using the language in practical situations such as eating at a restaurant, planning a trip or visiting the doctor.

-English 3 students will already have a working knowledge of the basics of English conversation and will be able to read and to write simple paragraphs.
+English Level 3 students will already have a working knowledge of the basics of English conversation and will be able to read and to write simple paragraphs.
 They will be introduced to compound verb tenses.
 The principal objectives of Level 3 are to enhance the students’ fluency, their vocabularies and their comprehension of spoken and written English.
 Students will actively participate in activities drawn from real life.

-English 4 encourages students to use idiomatic English in speaking and writing and to carry on discussions about complicated topics, for example, current events.
+English Level 4 encourages students to use idiomatic English in speaking and writing and to carry on discussions about complicated topics, for example, current events.
 Because students at this level are generally familiar with the fundamental grammatical structures of English, their needs and problems will determine the grammar component of the class.

 Spanish Classes – 1 night per week

 Spanish classes are taught by native Spanish speakers.
+There are 4 levels:

-Level 1 is an introduction to the Spanish language.
+Spanish Level 1 class is an introduction to the Spanish language.
 Students will learn to form and answer simple questions and hold simple conversations on topics such as family, home, food, health and employment.
 Through interactive dialogues, games and songs, the structure of simple sentences in the present tense will be practiced.

-Level 2 Spanish class is for students who already have the ability to form and understand simple sentences.
+Spanish Level 2 class is for students who already have the ability to form and understand simple sentences.
 Students will expand their vocabulary in Spanish and learn to use past tenses.
 The use of the present tense will also continue and students will also be introduced to the combination of tenses.
 Students will participate in discussions, songs and games and will improve their reading and writing skills at a basic level, but with more understanding on the formation of sentences and phrases.
 The lessons will focus on the use of the Spanish language for common situations such as ordering in restaurants, planning a trip, visits to the doctor and employment.

-Level 3 Spanish class students will already have a working knowledge, but more advanced capacity, in the basics of conversation.
+Spanish Level 3 class students will already have a working knowledge, but more advanced capacity, in the basics of conversation.
 At this level students will be expected to have gained the ability to read and write simple sentences.
 The main objectives of Level 3 will be to improve fluidity, improve vocabulary and improve overall understanding of spoken and written Spanish.
 After one term in level 3 students will be prepared for basic and brief conversations.
 After two terms in level 3 students will have finished with the a more advanced conversational ability in anticipation of the level 4 environment.

-Level 4 Spanish class encourages students to use idiomatic Spanish when speaking and writing and to conduct discussions on complicated issues of current events.
+Spanish Level 4 class encourages students to use idiomatic Spanish when speaking and writing and to conduct discussions on complicated issues of current events.
 Due to the fact that students in this level students are already familiar with the fundamental structures of Spanish grammar, needs and problems of students will determine the components of the grammar lessons for each class.
 The class will be conducted in a fun environment.
 Each student will enjoy the support of his instructor and classmates, along with the opportunity to express themselves in Spanish with confidence.